Shokichi Iwata: Japanese, WBO AP and OPBF champion

 Iwata was booked to make his second Japanese title defense in a title unification bout with the OPBF light-flyweight champion Kenichi Horikawa at the Korakuen Hall on July 2, 2022.
 Aside from the Japanese and OPBF titles, the vacant WBO Asia Pacific title will be contested as well.
 Iwata won the fight by unanimous decision, with scores of 118–110, 117–111 and 116–112.
 He was given the July "Fighter of the Month" award by the East Japan Boxing Commission following this victory.
 On August 19, 2022, the Japanese Boxing Association gave him the "Skill Award" for the year 2022.

 Iwata vs. González

 On 3 September 2022, it was announced that Iwata would challenge the reigning WBO light flyweight champion Jonathan González.
 Their fight was scheduled as the co-main event of the Kenshiro Teraji and Hiroto Kyoguchi light flyweight unification bout, which took place on 1 November 2022.
 He lost the fight by unanimous decision, with two scorecards of 116–112 and one scorecard of 117–111.

+Post title reign

+Iwata faced Jerome Baloro on the undercard of "WHO'S NEXT DYNAMIC GLOVE on U-NEXT" on 1 April 2023.
+He won the fight by a third-round knockout.
+Iwata followed this up with stoppage victories over Jayson Brillo on 5 August 2023 and Rene Mark Cuarto on 20 January 2024.